Emergency Response Information

 FireSmart Resiliency Committee

-The Community FireSmart Resiliency Committee (CFRC) will be developed within our Nation to bring partners together under a common vision.
+The Community FireSmart Resiliency Committee (CFRC) will bring our Nation and partners together under a common vision.

-The purpose of the CFRC is to strengthen collaboration with our key members that include several Nation representatives and volunteers, Nation Leadership, the local Regional District municipality and fire departments, BC Parks, BC Wildfire Services and the SFN affiliated Petroglyph Development Group.
+The purpose of the CFRC is to strengthen collaboration with our key members that include several Nation representatives and volunteers, Nation Leadership, the local Regional District municipality and fire departments, BC Parks, and BC Wildfire Services.

 COMMUNICATION POSTS PLACEHOLDER